This post may contain affiliate links. Read my disclosure policy.

-The perfect seasonal treat made extra special with freshly whipped cream and candied walnuts, for a fall dessert you’ll love from contributor Terri of Love and Confections, try this Homemade Pumpkin Pie Pudding.
+Homemade pumpkin pie pudding is the perfect seasonal treat made extra special with freshly whipped cream and candied walnuts.
+This is one of the best gluten-free pumpkin desserts for Fall, from contributor Terri of Love and Confections.

 We also went to a local sweet corn farm and pumpkin patch.
 My family and I did the corn maze.
 Even though it’s mid-October, it is still warm outside, and we were sweating buckets.
 Good thing my hubby is a great navigator, because we did the maze in just about 45 minutes.
 The attendants say that it usually takes people 45 minutes – 2 hours to do the maze.
 We had a lot of fun and I cannot wait for the weather to cool down.